hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_18/both.md

         - starvation doesn't occur (because every process will eventually get a chance to run)
         - less processor overhead
   - processes running states
+    - ready
+      - description 1:
+        - conditions to go from ready to running
+        - current process is no longer running // process is available
+        - process was at the end of the ready queue
+        - process has the highest priority
+      - description 2:
+        - the process is not being executed
+        - the process is in the queue
+        - waiting for the processor's attention / time slice
-    - running processes
+    - running
+      - description 1:
         - when a running process needs to read a file from a disk
         - running process is halted
         - process moves to blocked state
         - when running process usues up its time slice
         - running process is halted
           - another has use of the processor
         - process moves to ready state
         - until next time slice allocated
-      - ready
+      - description 2:
-        - conditions to go from ready to running
-          - current process is no longer running // process is available
-          - process was at the end of the ready queue
-          - process has the highest priority
+        - the process is being executed by the processor
+        - the process is currently using its allocated processor time / time slice
     - blocked
+      - description 1:
         - conditions to move from blocked to ready state
         - the only required resource becomes available
         - the only even is complete
+      - description 2:
+        - the process is waiting for an event
+        - so it cannot be executed at the moment
+        - eg: input / ouput
 - memmory management

   - virtual memmory